DaryaBobur/web-studio/README.md

 My first project on the block HTML and CSS.
-The project used: HTML, CSS, Sass, Javascript.
+The project used: HTML, CSS, Sass, JavaScript.
 Utilites: VsCode, Figma, Git/GitHub.